Professor Priya Kurian

 Dr Priya Kurian is Professor of Political Science and Public Policy.
 She teaches in the areas of environmental politics and policy, media politics, and gender and the environment.

-Trained as a political scientist specialising in public policy, comparative politics and women’s studies, Priya’s research is interdisciplinary and involves work on environmental, social, and cultural sustainability through a focus on three overlapping areas of study: environmental politics and policy (with attention to issues of sustainable development and gender and the environment); science and technology studies (especially public engagement in policy decision making); and development studies (including ‘women, culture, and development’).
+Trained as a political scientist specialising in public policy, comparative politics and women’s studies, Priya’s research is interdisciplinary and involves work on environmental, social, and cultural sustainability through a focus on three overlapping areas of study: environmental politics and policy; science and technology studies; and development studies.

-In the area of development studies, she has co-edited (with Kum-Kum Bhavnani and John Foran) Feminist Futures: Re-imagining women, culture, and development (Zed Books, London, 2003; 2016; Zubaan Press, Delhi, 2005) which offers a ‘women, culture and development’ perspective for development studies.
-This was followed by On the Edges of Development: Cultural Interventions (Routledge, 2009), co-edited with Kum-Kum Bhavnani, John Foran and Debashish Munshi.
+In the area of development studies, she has co-edited the landmark Feminist Futures: Re-imagining Women, Culture, and Development (Zed Books, London, 2003; 2016; Zubaan Press, Delhi, 2005), which offers a ‘women, culture and development’ perspective for development studies.
+This was followed by another co-edited volume, On the Edges of Development: Cultural Interventions (Routledge, 2009).

-A former journalist, Priya enjoys teaching at both the undergraduate and postgraduate levels.
-She also enjoys the stimulus of supervision and is currently supervising 5 PhD and 3 Masters students.
+Priya enjoys teaching at both the undergraduate and postgraduate levels.
+She also enjoys the stimulus of supervision and is currently supervising 6 PhD and 9 Masters students.
 In 2012 she won the University of Waikato’s Research Postgraduate Supervision Excellence Award.

 Simon-Kumar, R., Kurian, P., Young-Silcock, F., & Narasimhan, N. (2017).
 Mobilising culture against domestic violence in migrant and ethnic communities: practitioner perspectives from Aotearoa/New Zealand.
 Health and Social Care in the Community, 25(4), 1387-1395. doi:10.1111/hsc.12439